HP 35s: Reception

 Response to the calculator's logic has been mixed.
 The increase in addressable registers and introduction of program line-number addressing have been seen as a big improvement over the 33s.
 While welcoming the improved handling of complex numbers compared to the 33s, the incomplete support for them has been criticised.
 Working with hexadecimal and other non-decimal bases has been criticised as requiring excessive and unintuitive keystrokes.
 Several firmware bugs have also been reported, which have not yet been fixed.

 The 35s's lack of communication abilities makes it acceptable for use in some professional examinations where more powerful calculators would not be.
-For example, in the US, it is the most powerful programmable calculator approved for use in the Fundamentals of Engineering (FE) and Principles and Practice of Engineering (PE) examinations.
+For example, in the US, it is the most powerful programmable calculator approved for use in the Fundamentals of Engineering and Principles and Practice of Engineering examinations.

 Feature details

 Entry modes

 The 35s supports both RPN and algebraic entry modes.
 Like most HP calculators, it defaults to RPN.
 The entry mode can be easily changed by the user.
 An annunciator on the display indicates the current entry mode.